zhaojunlucky/zhaojunlucky.github.io/_drafts/2020/jvm-arguments.md

   * Example: -Xss128k.
 Recursive call or define more local arguments.
 * `-XX:PermSize`, `-XXMaxPermSize`
   * only take effect below JDK6
-  * from JDK 7, perm generation moved to Java heap
+  * from JDK 7, String constant moved from perm generation to Java heap
   * The following code will print "true", "true" in JDK 6, print "true", "false" in JDK 7 and later.

     ```java